 Jacquelyn is in her 28th year as an Artistic Director with Amabile.
 She is a graduate of Western University’s Faculty of Music and Faculty of Education and received her Kodály Certification from Western.
 She teaches with the Thames Valley District School Board as an elementary teacher and junior-intermediate specialist.
 She joined Amabile in 1991 as a vocal coach and became conductor the following year.
 Jacquelyn is the founding conductor of the Amabile Da Capo Choir.

 Artistic Director: AYWE

-Carol is the founding co-artistic director of the Amabile Boys and Men’s Choirs.
-She was an Associate Professor in Music Education at the University of Western Ontario, with research focused on intergenerational learning through singing, the impact of signing on people with Alzheimer’s Disease, and gender issues in music education.
-In 2010 she was inducted into the “Wall of Fame” at the Don Wright Faculty of Music at the University of Western Ontario.
+Dr. Carol Beynon is the founding co-Artistic Director of the Amabile Boys & Men’s Choirs.
+She is Professor Emerita in Music Education at Western University with research focused on intergenerational learning through singing, the impact of singing on people with Alzheimer’s Disease, and gender issues in music education.
+She was named as Woman of Excellence in London-Middlesex, and inducted into the ‘Wall of Fame’ at the Don Wright Faculty of Music at Western University.

 Linda has a PhD in Psychology and has been a faculty member in the School of Occupational Therapy at Western for more than 25 years.
 She has served as Associate Dean of Research & Graduate Studies in the Faculty of Health Sciences for 5 years, and has been the Vice-Provost of the School of Graduate & Postdoctoral Studies since 2008.
 She currently serves on the governing board for the MacIntosh Gallery at Western and co-chairs the governing board for Western’s Bone and Joint Research Institute.
 Linda is the proud parent of Aaron Lee, a long standing member of Primus.
 She is an avid enthusiast of the arts and is delighted by the opportunity to serve Amabile!